tdematos/Calculator-TOP/README.md

 Navigate to your desired directory:
 `cd <./directory>`

-Create a local repistory folder using the SSH key:
+Clone repistory to a local folder using the SSH key:
-` git push git@github.com:tdematos/Calculator-TOP.git`
+` git clone git@github.com:tdematos/Calculator-TOP.git`